Preface

 Peggy is in the corner of Polytopia and runs Ubuntu.
 You can

-also access it from the Reed college Wi-fi over ssh at peggy.reed.edu
+also access it from the Reed college Wi-fi over ssh at peggy.reed.edu.

 Polly and Patty are in Jim's office, and can be accessed solely by ssh over

-the Reed college Wi-fi at polly.reed.edu
+the Reed college Wi-fi at polly.reed.edu and patty.reed.edu,

 respectively.
 Patty in particular is useful when you're in need of some extra